laila-16/Homogenization_of_Isentropic_Gas_Equations/README.md

 # Homogenization of Isentropic Gas Equations
-In this repository, you can find all the codes used in the paper Homogenized Equations for Isentropic Gas in a Pipe with Periodically Varying Cross-Section.
+In this repository, you will find all the codes used in the paper Homogenized Equations for Isentropic Gas in a Pipe with Periodically Varying Cross-Section.
+Follow these steps to run the simulations for the finite volume solution:
-The used commands to run the simulations of finite volume solution:
+1. From the terminal, navigate to the directory where the code is located.

-1. On the terminal we use this command to compile the Reimann Solver:
+2. Use this command to compile the Riemann Solver:
    ```
     python3 -m numpy.f2py -c rp1_IsentropicGas_1d_capacity_function.f90 -m RS_variable_coeff
    ```

-2. To generate the plots
+3. To generate the plots

    For piece-wise constant case:
    ```